letsbegincode/Banking-System/README.md

 ### Troubleshooting
 - **Database Connectivity:** Validate `BANKING_JDBC_URL`, username, and password. `mysql -h <host> -u <user> -p` should succeed from the host where the API runs.
 - **Schema Drift:** Re-run `bash deploy/scripts/run-migrations.sh` after promoting new releases so the schema version matches the application expectations.
-- **Authentication Errors:** Ensure every HTTP request includes the `X-API-Key` header.
-Rotate the key by updating the Kubernetes secret or environment variable and restarting the workload.
+- **Authentication Errors:** Ensure every HTTP request includes the `Authorization: Bearer <token>` header.
+Issue a new token from the console or `/auth/login` endpoint if the current token expires.
 - **Snapshot Mode Testing:** When experimenting with the filesystem repository locally, unset `BANKING_STORAGE_MODE` and ensure `BANKING_DATA_PATH` points to a writable location.

 ### Container & Infrastructure Automation
 - **Docker Compose:** `docker compose -f deploy/compose/docker-compose.yml up` builds the console/API images and provisions a local MySQL container wired with matching environment variables for parity with staging.
 Tear down with `docker compose ... down` when finished.
-- **Terraform Deployments:** Export `TF_VAR_db_password` and `TF_VAR_api_key` (or inject them via your secrets manager) before applying `deploy/terraform/environments/<env>.tfvars`.
+- **Terraform Deployments:** Export `TF_VAR_db_password` (or inject via your secrets manager) before applying `deploy/terraform/environments/<env>.tfvars`.
 The module creates Kubernetes secrets, deployments, and autoscaling policies that expect a managed MySQL endpoint defined by `jdbc_url`.

 ## Roadmap
 1. **Observability Enhancements:** Ship structured logs to a centralized aggregator and publish RED metrics for key flows.